 Let’s start with the pre-game warm-up.

-If you go out and watch a team before the game starts, you’ll see 90% do the same drill.
+If you watch a rec team before the game starts, you’ll see 90% do the same drill…

-Instead, as coaches we should get rid of the lines.
+Best drills, as coaches we should get rid of lines.

 3 warm up ideas on game day

-- Scrimmage or 1v1s.
-Depending on the age, just let them play.
+- 5v5, 4v4 or 1v1s… Depending on the age, just let them play.
 If it’s younger kids ages 6-7 who are playing 4v4 matches just let them either do 1v1s, 2v2s, 3v3s or 2v2+1.
 The 1 in this case would be neutral [all time offense].
 For older players ages 8-11, just let them play possession or scrimmage 5v5 or 7v7 depending on how many kids you have on the roster.

 - 2v1 overlapping runs [Diagrams below] ending with a cross and hopefully a shot on goal.
 This drill works on movement off the ball, knowing when and where to pass the ball + a shot on goal.
 You can have 1 defender rotate after 5 “plays”.
 This gives a chance for different defenders.
 The Yellow dot represents the defender.
 Orange starts with the ball, passing to Blue, followed with a overlap.
 Blue then takes a few touches inside and passes the ball wide and in front of the overlapping Orange Player.
 The Blue Player makes a run towards the goal in wait for the Orange to cross the ball inside.